OpenSignLabs/OpenSign/docs/docs/help/Settings/Preferences.md

 In the **Preferences > Email** tab, users can customize email templates for:

 ### ✉️ Request Signature Email

-Once set, all signers will receive the customized request email.
+All signers will receive the customized request email once it is set.

 ### 📩 Document Completion Email

-On completion, all signers receive the custom-formatted email with the signed document.
+All signers receive a custom-formatted email with the signed document upon completion.

 ---